ubc-library-rc/intro-shell/index.md

 ---
  layout: default
- title: Overview
+ title: Setup
  nav_order: 0
 ---

 ## Introduction to the Unix Shell

 This workshop is adapted from The Carpentries.

 ### Overview